-My first purposeful and successful animal communication was with the shingles virus.
+My first on-purpose animal communication was with the shingles virus.
 I discovered a great truth in that encounter.

-I was working with my mother-in-law, Pat, practicing remote energy healing.
-We’d get on the phone 3 times a week and I’d work on whatever ailed her.
+I was working with my mother-in-law, Pat, practicing virtual energy healing.
+Pat was in South Carolina and I was in Virginia.
+To do the healing, we’d get on the phone three times a week.
+Basically, I’d work on whatever ailed her.
 I really enjoyed our time together.
+And it was such good practice!

 One time I asked, “What’s going on?”
-She had shingles, which can feel like your skin is on fire.
-Pat was pretty uncomfortable.
+Pat told me she had shingles, which can feel like your skin is on fire.
+As you can guess, this was a terrible condition to be in.

 Well that was a shock – not the outcome I anticipated.